Where to stay in Sicily

 You can easily access the city from Falcone-Borsellino Airport, which is around 30km from the city.

 You can choose between a train (every 90 minutes) or a bus (every 30 minutes) to get into the city centre (40 minutes trip).
-A taxi will cost around 50 Euro (make sure the taxi meter is working).
+A taxi will cost around 60 euros (make sure the taxi meter is working).

 Palermo has been able to maintain its own Sicilian identity without being “corrupted” by the globalization process that has invested most of the cities around the world.

-It’s the perfect destination to stay if you are on a short trip like a long weekend.
+It’s the perfect destination to stay if you are on a short trip in Sicily like a long weekend.

-The city offers plenty of attractions to wander around (keep reading below for my suggestions) and also the possibility for a few day trips either with organised tours or on your own (just 50 minutes trip to Cefalu train station, for example).
+The city offers plenty of attractions to wander around (keep reading below for my suggestions) and also the possibility for a few day trips either with organised tours or on your own (just a 50-minute trip to Cefalu train station, for example).

-If you are wondering where to stay in Palermo, I suggest starting with the historical centre, a maze of lanes where you will find also the famous street market Ballaro’, one of the most characteristic markets in Italy.
+If you are wondering where to stay in Palermo, I suggest starting with the historical centre, a maze of lanes where you will find also one of the most characteristic street markets in Sicily, Ballaro’.

-If you are still wondering where to stay in Sicily for couples then you will find Palermo as the best answer for a few days in a romantic city environment.
+If you are still wondering where to stay in Sicily for couples then you will find this city as the best answer for a few days in a romantic city environment.

 Wondering in the old centre with your partner will be a unique experience.